Impact of momentum-dependent drag coefficient on energy loss of charm and bottom quarks in QGP: Drag and diffusion coefficients

 The functions $k'(p)$ and $k''(p)$ represent collisional and radiative energy loss coefficients, respectively.
 We assume these functions are comprised of a constant value and a modified term which is expressed as polynomial expansions of momentum, as follows:

 We consider these expansions up to the first-order which include linear terms.
-Indeed we can ignore higher-order terms due to the lack of sufficient experimental data and their large uncertainties.
-By considering the energy loss coefficients as a function of $p$, the impact of particle's momentum on the number of its interactions leading to collisional (elastic) and radiative (inelastic) energy losses can be examined separately.
+Indeed we can ignore higher-order terms due to the lack of sufficient experimental data.
+By treating the collisional and radiative energy-loss coefficients as independent functions of momentum, our parametrization allows for separate momentum-dependent adjustments of each energy-loss channel.
 Setting $\alpha$ and $\beta$ to zero yields the original expression of the drag coefficient in the equation (\ref{1st Drag}).\\ Finally, by substituting (\ref{bast1}) into (\ref{draggg}), we have:

 All coefficients including $k_1$, $k_2$, $\alpha$, and $\beta$ should be determined by fitting to experimental data. \\

 Once the drag coefficient has been determined, the diffusion coefficient can be obtained via Einstein’s relation, which is commonly applied in the weak-coupling or phenomenological context \cite{Diffusion.Srivastava:2016igg,Diffusion.Das:2010tj,Diffusion.Akamatsu:2008ge}.
 According to this relation, we have: